jacobeisenstein/gt-css-class/indie-project.md

 - **Use specific examples to bolster high-level conclusions**: for example, if you find that unigram text features predict retweets, then show some of the words which are the strongest predictors (like Tan et al); if you find network centrality correlates with microfinance participation, give some examples of highly-central individuals and non-central individuals, and describe their outcomes. *This is especially important if you use unsupervised techniques such as clustering*, since the output of these techniques is otherwise opaque to the reader.

 As always, **well-designed** graphs and tables are more helpful than lots of text.
 Use the papers that we have read in class for guidance on how to write and structure your report.
 But keep in mind that each paper has idiosyncasies and possibly flaws, so think critically about what does and doesn't work in these papers.

+You should write at most four pages, plus two pages per member of your team.
+For example, if you work by yourself, you can write at most six pages.
+The bibliography does not count towards this limit.